Why 45% of Social Media Strategists Say You Need Brand Advocates in Your Ranks

 Did you know 45 percent of social strategists report that developing an employee brand advocacy program is a top priority?

 Why is employee brand advocacy important?
-According to research:
+Well, according to research:

 - 90 percent of consumers trust people they know when seeking purchasing advice.